jordymeow/extjs-locale-loader/README.md

 ExtJS Locale Loader
 ===================

-The ext-locale-loader is used to dynamically load the required resources files.
-It allows you to translate your existing ExtJS 4 MVC application to be localized very easily, without too many steps (except, of course, translating).
+The ext-locale-loader is used to dynamically load the required resources files for your classes + the ExtJS locale file.
+Your existing ExtJS 4 MVC application will be able to be localized very easily, without too many steps (except, of course, translating).

 Prerequisites
 =============